Atrial fibrillation: Prediction of embolism

-Both the CHADS2 and the CHA2DS2-VASc score predict future stroke risk in people with A-fib with CHA2DS2-VASc score being more accurate.
-Some that had a CHADS2 score of zero had a CHA2DS2-VASc score of three, with a 3.2% annual risk of stroke.
-Thus, a CHA2DS2-VASc score of zero is considered very low risk.

 Mechanism of thrombus formation

 In atrial fibrillation, the lack of an organized atrial contraction can result in some stagnant blood in the left atrium (LA) or left atrial appendage (LAA).
 This lack of movement of blood can lead to thrombus formation (blood clotting).
 If the clot becomes mobile and is carried away by the blood circulation, it is called an embolus.
 An embolus proceeds through smaller and smaller arteries until it plugs one of them and prevents blood from flowing through the artery.
 This process results in end organ damage due to the loss of nutrients, oxygen, and the removal of cellular waste products.
 Emboli in the brain may result in an ischemic stroke or a transient ischemic attack (TIA).

 More than 90% of cases of thrombi associated with non-valvular atrial fibrillation evolve in the left atrial appendage.
 However, the LAA lies in close relation to the free wall of the left ventricle, and thus the LAA's emptying and filling, which determines its degree of blood stagnation, may be helped by the motion of the wall of the left ventricle if there is good ventricular function.